lhernandezcruz/hit_n_run/README.md

 # Build and Run
 ![Image of game](images/screenshot1.JPG?raw=true "Image of Hit and Run")

+Easiest method is to just download files from: https://github.com/lhernandezcruz/hit_n_run/releases .
-Assuming you have Rust and Cargo installed.
-Just download the files and run the command 'cargo run'.
+If Rust and Cargo is installed then downloading the files and runing the command 'cargo run' should run the game.

 Note: Game has only been tested on Windows 10.